 - Net Assets: $3,683,301

 - Tracie Sharp, President and CEO

-- Crystal Bouziden Baker, Director of Donor Relations
+- Crystal Bouziden Baker, Senior Director of Development

 - Teresa Brown, Vice President of Leadership Development